Delish Flank Steak Fajitas: Recipe for an Amazing Marinade

 Add flank stank and roughly chopped onions to marinade.
 Seal container and refrigerate 12-24 hours.

-Grill steak until internal temperature reaches at least 145 degrees Fahrenheit.
+Grill steak over very hot flame (approximately 2-3 minutes per side) until internal temperature reaches at least 145 degrees Fahrenheit.
 Let rest at least three minutes before slicing.
 Slice into 1/2 inch strips.

 Grill sliced veggies on grill or in pan on stovetop.